Setouchi Retreat Aonagi

 Setouchi Aonagi, also Setouchi Retreat Aonagi (瀬戸内リトリート青凪), is a Japanese hotel based in Matsuyama, Ehime Prefecture, Japan.
-It was opened in 2015 winter.
+It was opened in winter 2015.
 The building was designed by Tadao Ando, a Japanese architect, in the final years of the Japan bubble era.
-The hotel was designed as a museum at the beginning.
+The hotel was originally designed as a museum.

 Design

 There are 2 buildings in the hotel.

-Most of the space is constructed as hotel rooms now.
-There are 7 rooms in the hotel, the smallest room is 106.2 m2 and the largest is 169.6 m2.
+Most of the space is now utilised as hotel rooms.
+There are 7 rooms in the hotel - the smallest room is 106.2 m2 and the largest is 169.6 m2.